 Florida has the 7th highest divorce rate in the country with over 50,000 couples filing for divorce each year and more than 15% of the State’s population divorced or separated.
-The emotional turmoil of dividing assets, resolving timesharing with children and determining alimony payments is perhaps one of the most stressful life events a person can undergo.
-Many times a person going through a divorce does not even think about what there soon to be ex-spouse is entitled to under the law in the event one spouse should die.
-Take breath, it is more than you think!
+The emotional turmoil of dividing assets, resolving timesharing with children, and determining alimony payments is perhaps one of the most stressful life events a person can undergo.
+Many times a person going through a divorce does not even think about what their soon-to-be ex-spouse is entitled to under the law in the event one spouse should die.
+Take a breath, it is more than you think!

 INTEREST IN THE HOMESTEAD REAL PROPERTY

 A surviving spouse is entitled to receive up to $18,000.00 for an award of Family Allowance.
 This allowance is exactly that, an allowance.
-It is a court ordered payment available to a surviving spouse or to children who were receiving support from the parent who died.
-The purpose of the payment is for support of the spouse during the administration of the estate.
-It can be paid in one lump sum or over payments.
-Interesting enough, Florida law does not require a spouse to prove need.
+It is a court-ordered payment available to a surviving spouse or to children who were receiving support from the parent who died.
+The purpose of the payment is to support the spouse during the administration of the estate.
+It can be paid in one lump sum or overpayments.
+Interestingly enough, Florida law does not require a spouse to prove need.

-A surviving spouse is entitled to receive furniture, furnishings and appliances located in the deceased spouse residence for a value up to $20,000.00 without any valid creditor of the deceased spouse making a claim against it.
+A surviving spouse is entitled to receive furniture, furnishings, and appliances located in the deceased spouse’s residence for a value up to $20,000.00 without any valid creditor of the deceased spouse making a claim against it.
 In addition, the surviving spouse is entitled to two automobiles regularly driven by the decedent free from any creditors making a claim against the vehicles.

-Is a right established under Florida law in which a surviving spouse may make an election to receive up to thirty (30) percent of the deceased spouse elective estate.
-This election is time sensitive and must be made no later than 90 days after the date of death.
+Is a right established under Florida law in which a surviving spouse may make an election to receive up to thirty (30) percent of the deceased spouse’s elective estate?
+This election is time-sensitive and must be made no later than 90 days after the date of death.
 When the amount of elective share is calculated, it includes a large range of assets including those titled as beneficiary or jointly titled.

-This is very important to consider as under Florida law, a spouse is given preference for many areas of decision making when the other spouse is not able to make express their own wishes.
-Florida law does allow you to name a person or a persons you select who can make decisions for you pertaining to health care, financial, legal or end of life when you are not able to make your own decisions.
-In the cases of a pending dissolution of marriage, it is important to consider if you want your spouse to remain in the position of default decision maker and if not, take the steps to execute legal documents which you name who is your decision maker.
+This is very important to consider as, under Florida law, a spouse is given preference for many areas of decision making when the other spouse is not able to make express their own wishes.
+Florida law does allow you to name a person or persons you select who can make decisions for you pertaining to health care, financial, legal, or end of life when you are not able to make your own decisions.
+In the cases of a pending dissolution of marriage, it is important to consider if you want your spouse to remain in the position of the default decision-maker and if not, take the steps to execute legal documents in which you name who is your decision-maker.